Sensitivity of the limit shape of sample clouds from meta densities: Results

-In general, the densities $f^*$ and $\tilde f$ (in the notation of the above proposition) are only weakly asymptotic, as in Proposition~1.8 in \cite{Balkema2009}.
-The density $f^*$ on $\zb$-space is related to $f$ in the same way as the density $g^*$ is related to $g$.
+In general, the densities $f^*$ and $\tilde f$ (in the notation of the above proposition) are only weakly asymptotic, as in Proposition~1.8 in \cite{Balkema2010}.
+The density $f^*$ on ${\mathbf z}$-space is related to $f$ in the same way as the density $g^*$ is related to $g$.
 If $f^*\asymp f$ or $f^*\le Cf$ or $f^*\sim f$, then these relations also holds for $g^*$ and $g$, and vice versa.
-Similarly for the marginals: $g^*_j\sim g_0$ in $\nf$ implies $f^*_j\sim f_0$ in $\nf$.
+Similarly, for the margins: $g^*_j\sim g_0$ at $\nf$ implies $f^*_j\sim f_0$ at $\nf$.
 These results are formalized in the lemma below.